 - Review all wastewater management practices for the area you are working within, including disposal method, permits needed, etc.

-- Develop detailed plans for transportation of wastewater, including all steps required to make you compliant with regional rules.
+- Develop detailed plans for the transportation of wastewater, including all steps required to make you compliant with regional rules.

 - Develop detailed plans for prevention, response, and cleanup of any accidental spills or contamination